 Turmeric, native to southeast India and used often in Indian cuisine, is considered to be a ‘super spice’ due to it’s apparent health benefits.

-While not everyone enjoys the unique flavor of turmeric, the various home remedies which utilize it may be a good reason to keep it among your food storage in the pantry.
+While not everyone enjoys the unique flavor of turmeric, the various apparent health attributes and home remedies may be a good reason to incorporate it into your diet.

 Turmeric is a spice that gives curry powder its yellow hue and peppery flavor and has been used for thousands of years as both a cooking spice and a medicine.
 It enjoys widespread popularity as an ingredient in various home remedies.
 Medical research into turmeric’s curative effects even includes fighting cancer and lowering cholesterol.